hharryyf/codeforcepractice/README.md

 items are using and solve another problem.
 For a given i, what's the maximum cost we can get only with weight w=1 and w=2 items.
 Note that this is a typical ternary search problem. https://codeforces.com/problemset/problem/808/E

+835. Streets and Avenues in Berhattan (diff=2300, knapsack dp) Common sense tells us only 1 kind of letter can intersect in the optimal construction.
+Hence, we just manipulate this color from A-Z and the problem can be reduced to a knapsack dp. https://vjudge.net/problem/CodeForces-1070J